rycus86/prometheus_flask_exporter/README.md

 by decorating them with `@metrics.do_not_track()`, or use the `excluded_paths` argument when creating the `PrometheusMetrics` instance that takes a regular expression (either a single string, or a list) and matching paths will be excluded.
+These apply to both built-in and user-defined default metrics, unless you disable it by setting the `exclude_user_defaults` argument to `False`.
 If you have functions that are inherited or otherwise get metrics collected that you don't want, you can use `@metrics.exclude_all_metrics()` to exclude both default and non-default metrics being collected from it.

 ## Configuration